 The Ministry of Health in the Ukraine is responsible for implementing regulatory policies in the healthcare industry.
-The ministry ensures access to public information regarding health risks and disease preventative measures, and is charge of altering the public of potential health risks such as diseases or environmental hazards.
+The ministry ensures access to public information regarding health risks and disease preventative measures, and is in charge of altering the public of potential health risks such as diseases or environmental hazards.
 This website is only available in Ukrainian.

 The Ministry of Health (MOH) of the United Arab Emirates is responsible for establishing and implementing policies that regulate the healthcare industry, maintaining infrastructural facilities, and developing healthcare safety systems to counter health hazards.
 The MOH site provides information about the Ministry's services, data and research reports, news, and events.

 The Department of Health & Social Care (DHSC) is responsible for the standards of health care in the United Kingdom.
 The DH sets the framework for adult social care and they authorize officials on what they should spend on social care.
 They promote and protect public health by taking the lead on issues such as environmental hazards to health, diseases, health promotion & education, and the safety of medicines.

 The Agency for Healthcare Research and Quality (AHRQ) supports research to improve the quality and safety of healthcare in order to help people make more informed healthcare decisions.
 The AHRQ provides easy access to information for United States citizens and health care providers as well as research tools and data for those in the healthcare industry.